leafo/tableshape/README.md

 * Add support for tagging
 * Add `state` parameter that's passed through type checks (internal use only right now)
 * Replace repair interface with simple transform
+* Error messages will never re-output the value
+* Type objects have a new interface to describe their shape

 **Feb 10 2016** - 1.2.1